Mycelium composite

 Ag by-product → insulation.

-Buildings and construction are responsible for around 37% of global energy-related CO₂ emissions.1 Affordable housing is where healthier, lower-carbon materials could do the most good — and where cost pressure makes them hardest to keep.
-I spent a semester with the Healthy Materials Lab at Parsons, a research and education center that promotes healthier building materials through its materials library, partnerships, and training.
+Buildings and construction are responsible for around 37% of global energy-related CO₂ emissions.1 We spent a semester with the Healthy Materials Lab at Parsons, a research and education center that promotes healthier building materials through its materials library, partnerships, and training.

 Research question